 This website receives a commission/fee for each purchase bought through the affiliate links on this website.

-What is purslane?
+What is Purslane?

 Purslane is a type of succulent which is edible and delightfully tangy/sour.
-It's widely used in Lebanese cooking, found in recipes for pastry and salads.
-Stem, seeds, leaves and flowers can be eaten.
-Can be eaten both raw and cooked.
-Loaded with health benefits and vitamins such as Omega 3 fatty acids and so much more.
+It's widely used in Lebanese cooking, and found in pastry, stir-fries, sautees and salad recipes, such as in this fattoush salad.

 How to clean purslane?

 Cleaning purslane is fairly simple.
 Here are the steps;

 - Wash thoroughly with cold water by placing it in a bowl and giving it a swirl several times, you may need to change the water a couple of times

 - It's a recipe I grew up with, my Mom used to make it for us all the time, so both kids and adults love the flavor.

 - A seriously great way for vegans to get omega-3s into their diet.

 - These are like hand pies, can easily be consumed on the go.